Bowdoin College PPO Health Plan Preferred In-Network Providers

 What are the savings and how are the savings applied to the plan?

-For services billed directly by Mid Coast Hospital, Maine Medical Center and the Maine Heart Center that are normally subject to the deductible and the coinsurance, the deductible is reduced to $100 per individual/$200 per family (regular in-network deductible is $500/$1,000) and the out-of-pocket calendar year maximum is reduced to $1,500 per individual/$3,000 per family (regular in-network $2,500/$5,000).
-For OA Centers for Orthopaedics the savings is in connection with the copayment for office visits and physical therapy visits which is reduced to $20 versus the regular in-network copayment of $40 per visit for a specialist office visit.
+For services billed directly by one of the preferred in-network facilities listed above that are normally subject to the deductible and the coninsurance, the deductible is reduced to $200 per individual/$500 per family (regular in-network deductible is $500/$1,000).
+Services are then covered at 90% and the out-of-pocket calendar year maximum is reduced to $1,750 per individual/$3,500 per family (regular in-network $3,000/$6,000).
+For OA Centers for Orthopaedics, in addition to savings on charges subject to the deductible and coinsurance, the copayment for office visits and physical therapy visits is reduced to $20 versus the regular in-network copayment of $50 per visit for a specialist office visit.
 The negotiated savings to the plan by using one of these providers is applied to lower your deductible and reduce your out-of pocket maximum that would otherwise be charged for services at these providers.

 What happens if I go to a provider that is not on the Preferred In-Network provider list?

 You can use any Anthem in-network provider in Maine and across the United States.
-If you wish to go to a provider who is not a Preferred In-Network provider, you may do so and the regular deductible ($500 per individual/$1,000 per family) and the regular out-of-pocket maximum ($2,500 per individual/$5,000 per family) apply.
+If you wish to use a provider who is not a Preferred In-Network provider, you may do so and the regular in-network deductible is $500 per individual/$1,000 per family.
+Services are then covered at 70% to the regular in-network out-of-pocket maximum of $3,000 per individual/$6,000 per family.
 The plan also provides out-of-network benefits, but it is important to remember that the reimbursement for out-of-network benefits is significantly lower.
 Out-of-network benefits are subject to the deductible and then covered at 60% of the maximum allowance.

 How did the College choose these providers and why isn’t my hospital on the list?